Ehlers–Danlos syndrome: Classical-like

+Arthrochalasia

-Arthrochalasia EDS (formerly categorized as types 7A and B) is characterized by severe joint hypermobility and congenital hip dislocation.
+Arthrochalasia EDS (aEDS; formerly categorized as types 7A and B) is characterized by severe joint hypermobility and congenital hip dislocation.
 Other common features include fragile, elastic skin with easy bruising, hypotonia, kyphoscoliosis (kyphosis and scoliosis), and mild osteopenia.
 Type-I collagen is usually affected.
 It is very rare, with about 30 cases reported.
 It is more severe than the hypermobility type.
 Variations in the genes COL1A1 and COL1A2 cause it.